Swacblooms🦋

 }

-class requires that the location property be set during class instantiation.
+In the code above, the LocationRequirement class requires that the location property be set during class instantiation.
 Mostly done during Policy definition.

 Requirements Handler

-The requirements handler is used to check the user’s claims or details against the value set in the Requirement
+The requirements handler is used to check the user’s claims or details against the value set in the Requirement class.
+If the check is valid, access is granted to the route; otherwise, access is restricted.

-is called with the requirement passed into the Succeed
+Access is granted when the Succeed method on the AuthorizationHandlerContext is called with the requirement passed into the Succeed method.

 Authorization Handlers can be defined in different ways based on the interface or generic type that they inherit.
-The basic means of defining a handler is by implementing the IAuthorizationHandler
+The basic means of defining a handler is by implementing the IAuthorizationHandler.

 public class LocationHandler : IAuthorizationHandler{